ahhz/raster/documentation/functions/open.md

 ## Description
 Opens a `GDALDataset` using the GDAL library and ties one raster band from the dataset to a new `gdal_raster_view` object.
 The user does not need to be concerned about closing the `GDALDataset` or `GDALRasterBand`.
 It will be closed when the `gdal_raster_view` or is deleted / goes out of scope.

-The template parameter `T` is the value_type to which values of pixels in the `GDALRasterBand` are cast.
+The template parameter `T` is the value_type to which values of cells in the `GDALRasterBand` are cast.
 This does not necessarily correspond to the data type as present in the raster band.

 `elem_access` specifies the access type, it is either `read_only` or `read_write`.
 `band_index` specifies which band from the dataset to open.
 The index is 1-based, so the first raster band has index 1.